 e) Isler Prize.
 In the memory of the late Heinz Isler, a distinguished and very active member of the IASS, a man of exceptional talent, who became one of the most innovative reinforced concrete shell designers in the 20th century.
 The Prize is awarded every two years to IASS members or non-members in recognition of a significant contribution that embodies the ideals and accomplishments of Heinz Isler: exploration, realization, discovery and innovation; playfulness and inclusivity; sustainability and low impact on the environment.

 The Executive Council may establish other awards, prizes and recognitions of the Association, including the criteria, policies, frequency and procedures for the selection of recipients.

 The funds of the Association shall consist of the membership dues, subscription fees, donations, subsidies, grants, interest on accumulated reserves, and any other type of legally permitted income.
 In any case, the Association shall not have for-profit purposes in any of the activities it carries out, and all income shall be devoted to the activities of the Association.

 Any surplus income in a fiscal year shall be held in a reserve fund retained exclusively for activities of the Association approved by its Governing Bodies or for coverage of future annual deficits.

 Budget revenues and expenditures shall be drawn up and approved annually by the Executive Council and endorsed by the General Assembly.

 Membership dues or subscription fees will be payable within one year of falling due.
-Failure to pay these dues or fees for a period established by the Executive Council shall result in a cancellation of membership.
+Failure to pay these dues or fees within a grace period established by the Executive Council shall result in expiration of membership.